SE-Spring-2025/introduction-to-coin-project-sprint-1-team-a-2/readme.md

 * The tests have not be changed much, because the object should still contain the same data in the end.
 ## Version 0.4
 * Updated Observer class to manufacture coins instead of just constructing them.
+* Added an ArrayList to make sure each coin is added to it and tracked instead of just created without any variable.

 # Overview of Coins Project